cmsflash/deep-learning-sota/README.md

 # Deep Learning SotA

+*Note: This repository is no longer under support.
+Please refer to websites such as [Paper with Code](https://paperswithcode.com/sota), which provide more comprehensive and up-to-date information on SOTA models.
+This repository is in archive mode now.*

 This repository lists the state-of-the-art results for mainstream deep learning tasks.
 We do our best to keep it up to date.
 If you do find a task's SotA result is outdated or missing, please raise an issue (with: title of paper, dataset, metric, source code, and year).

 This summary is categorized into: